 For more information about Sunday School at Salem contact Gretchen Petrakis, Sunday School Superintendent, in the Salem Church Office at (309) 688-9212.

 Salem offers age-appropriate faith formation activities for 6th, 7th and 8th graders through its Junior High ministry program “Faith for Life.”

 We want to equip our young people to be engaged now and to embrace FAITH in Jesus Christ FOR LIFE!
-We provide 45-minute learning sessions led by our pastors weekly on Wednesday evenings during the program year followed by 45 minutes of small group conversation and activities with caring adults who serve as Guides throughout the Faith for Life process.
+We provide 45-minute learning sessions led by our pastor weekly on Wednesday evenings during the program year followed by 45 minutes of small group conversation and activities with caring adults who serve as Guides throughout the Faith for Life process.